CHILD CARE CENTER

 At the time of registration, a packet will be given to the parent/guardian for emergency and ID information, state required forms, and the physician form which needs to be completed by your child’s pediatrician.
 The packet should be filled out in its entirety and returned to the Agapé office prior to the child’s attendance at Agapé.

-All new registrations are taken contingent on the Director’s approval and a 2 to 4 week probation period.
-Upon completion of this probation period the Director will either approve the registrant or return the registration fee.
-Any disagreements with the Director’s decision can be sent in writing to the Board of Directors.
+All new registrations are taken contingent on the Director’s approval and a 2 to 4 week probation period from the start date.
+Upon completion of this probation period, if there are any concerns about the child remaining at Agape, the Director will contact you and has the right to terminate enrollment.

 Parents are to walk their child to class – children are not permitted to roam the building unattended.